shubhamsth9/Band-Baaja-Kit/README.md

 # Band-Baaja-Kit
 The only Band Baaja you need for your Baraat.

-Made this small project while learning Document Object Model, following a course on Udemy by Angela Yu
+Made this small project while learning Document Object Model, and event listeners